shashank10456/cs520-Spring2020-HW2/threeinarow/README.md

 6. Note, that if the number of rows and columns are both less than 3 and greater than 0, then you will get `Game ends in a draw!` on the terminal.
 Else, you should see the UI Grid popup with the same number of rows and columns as entered earlier.

 7. Testing can be done combinely or individually.
 To test combinely, just right click on the (`threeinarow/test`) or (`/test` folder inside `threeinarow`).
-Again hover/click on `run as` and choose `JUnit Test`.
-To test individually, right click on the correspoonding test file (Ex: modelTests.java), hover/click on `run as` and choose `JUnit Test`.
+Again hover/click on `run as` and click on `JUnit Test`.
+To test individually, right click on the corresponding test file (Ex: modelTests.java), hover/click on `run as` and click on `JUnit Test`.